ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab5/README.md

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.2_2.png)

-Q 5.2: **Has everything gone alright?
-What have you changed?**
+###Q5.2: Has everything gone alright?
+What have you changed?###

 Yes, everything has gone alright.
 We managed to have our web app running and successfully perform the searching for the leads.

-As mentioned in Task 5.1, it is important to emphasise that we have add Read Permission to `lab_session user` in IAM console.
+It is important to emphasise that we have add Read Permission to `lab_session user` in IAM console.

 ## Task 5.3: Improve the web app transfer of information (optional) ##

 **Create a new dynamoDB table to store domain and count** <br/>
-By examining the current app, we know that to get all the domain, the code will try to get all the domain from the list of all users' email addresses by parsing them.
-We all know that this is inefficient, and the better solution would be to create a separate table just to store the domain and the count associated with it.
-That way, when we are displaying the search page, list of domain can be taken from that particular table to reduce amount of data being transferred.
+By examining the current app it is clear that to get all the domains, the code will try to get all the domain from the list of all users' email addresses by parsing them.
+ We all know that this is inefficient, and a better solution would be to create a separate table just to store the domain and the count associated with it.
+ In this way, when we are displaying the search page, list of domain can be taken from that particular table to reduce amount of data being transferred.
 DynamoDB table for domain can be seen as below:

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.3_1.png)